neect-aauav/credentials-writer/README.md

 # credentials-writer

-A simple python script to write centered text into credential templates.
+A small python program to write centered text into credential templates.
 The script uses the following external libraries:
 - [Pillow](https://pillow.readthedocs.io/en/stable/), to generate the text for the credentials
 - [ReportLab](https://docs.reportlab.com/reportlab/userguide/ch1_intro/), to generate the PDFs for printing.
+- [PyPDF2](https://pypdf2.readthedocs.io/en/latest/), to merge the PDFs for printing.

 It uses an approach with plugins, so you can easily add your own templates, and write any text you want into them.